The Best Washington DC Auto Insurance Company

 Allstate tops JD Power’s regional evaluation of customer satisfaction among auto insurance providers — and as we took a closer look at its policy details, it’s clear why.
 The insurer’s standard coverage includes a Claim Satisfaction Guarantee.
 So if you’re unhappy with your auto claim, you’ll receive a six-month credit on your premium costs — no questions asked.

-In addition to customer satisfaction, Allstate boasts our favorite website of the five insurers.
+In addition to customer satisfaction, Allstate boasts our favorite website of the top insurers.
 It features plenty of resources, including information on rideshare coverage and a guide to understanding auto insurance, along with links to outside sources.

 The site also walks you through the quote process, automatically presenting you with discounts for which you pre-qualify, like anti-lock brakes, safe driving, and early signing.
 Then, you’re offered several prices for insurance, depending on how much you’d like to pay upfront and monthly, as well as the amount of coverage you’d like.